ib729/stuco/fun version of readme.md

-## vibe coded payment system that looks and feels sexy

 props to my slaves for the hard work: gpt, claude, grok, and composer. i love you all!

 btw this comes with no warrenty, you get what you get